Parks, Community, Featured

 West 87th Street Park & Garden – 55 W. 87th St. (between Columbus & Central Park West)

 A valuable part of its Upper West Side neighborhood for over 25 years, and neatly adjacent to Central Park West, this spacious community garden is a go-to for neighbors and visitors alike.
-Complete with benches, a play area for children, and seasonal foliage, it is a great spot to catch up with family and friends.
-Volunteers maintain its beautiful garden beds, paths and wall.
+Originally established by community members, the park emphasizes the importance of urban gardening and sustainability.
+It provides a space for various community activities, including gardening workshops and seasonal events, fostering a sense of community among its users.
+The garden is designed to be a serene escape from the hustle and bustle of city life, making it a favorite spot for those looking to unwind amidst nature.
 The garden is open seven days a week, typically from 9 a.m. to dusk.

 West Side Community Garden – 123 W. 89th St. (between Amsterdam & Columbus)